WHAT TO BRING TO

 2-3 primed canvas boards

-You can buy packs of 2 or 3 “create art” canvas boards from Yellow Brick Studio for around $7 if I remember correctly.
-The smaller size is best, 21x29cm
+You can buy packs of 2 or 3 “create art” canvas boards from The Artist’s Apothecary for around $7 if I remember correctly.
+The smaller size is best, 21x29cm.
+I don’t love these boards as they warp but they are convenient for classes

-You can also paint onto cardboard, wood, canvas paper (shown) etc, as long as you prime it yourself with 2-3 coats of Gesso.
+You can also paint onto loose primed canvas, cardboard, wood etc, as long as you prime it yourself with 2-3 coats of Gesso.

 Small glass jar with lid